 The rebel is part of a group fighting against the Syrian regime's army.
 The rebels have controlled a route into and out of Jusiyah for nearly a year.

-So we brought together five economists from across the political spectrum and had them create their dream presidential candidate.
-Over the next few days, we'll have a series of stories on our economists' dream candidate.
-We start this morning with some changes to the tax code.
+When our series began yesterday, we brought together five economists from across the political spectrum and had them create a platform for their dream presidential candidate.
+It's a platform — Get rid of a tax deduction for homeowners!

 There's now a deeper look at young kids who got sick after eating or otherwise messing around with those laundry detergent pods that look a lot like candy.

 Doctors from two poison control centers and the Centers of Disease Control and Prevention have analyzed more than a thousand incidents involving people exposed to the pods and other kinds of laundry detergent.

 Immigrant rights groups rallied in Detroit, yesterday, after Immigration and Customs Enforcement officials arrested one man and questioned another when they were on their way to drop their kids off at school.